obackhoff/f_neural_network/README.md

-This is a simple Feedforward neural network implemented in python
+This is a simple Feedforward neural network implemented in python.